IN PERSON: With Christian Knoop – Chief Design Officer For IWC Schaffhausen

 But this balance comes with challenges for a watch and collection being launched in 2024…

-Now, Christian mentions the Eternal Calendar, which was one of the standouts of the show.
+Now, Christian mentions the Portugieser Eternal Calendar, which was one of the standouts of the show.
 We won’t go back into all the details again, as we talked more in-depth about it in our conversation with Markus Bühler – Associate Director of Watch and Movement Assembly At IWC, but we do want to delve a little into the design codes of the new Eternal Calendar, and how Christian and his team tackled this.

-“There are a couple of answers to that.
-We are an engineering and design brand, and this is part of our culture, we are constantly challenging the status quo and we’re constantly questioning where we are in the design of our brand, where the voice of performance of our product is, and constantly trying to push the boundaries.
+There are a couple of answers to that.
+We are an engineering and design brand.
+A part of our culture is that we are constantly challenging the status quo and we’re constantly questioning where we are in the design of our brand, where the voice of performance of our product is, and constantly trying to push the boundaries.
 This is not only the designers but it is also a culture we live and breathe in Schaffhausen itself.
 We consider calendars one of our core competence territories.
-When Kurt Klaus, our former head of watchmaking created the first fully synchronised Perpetual Calendar in 1985, back then on the Davinci line, this was a starting point.
-Later, we introduced annual calendars, complete calendars, moon phases moon and tide watches, and the Timezoner, so we see all this in the calendar competence and it all happened between 1985 and now.”
+When Kurt Klaus, our former head of watchmaking created the first fully synchronised Perpetual Calendar in 1985, back then on the Da Vinci line, this was a starting point.
+Later, we introduced annual calendars, complete calendars, moon phases, moon and tide watches, and the Timezoner, so we see all this in the calendar competence and it all happened between 1985 and now.”

 IWC’s Portugieser Eternal calendar – a piece with a moonphase accurate to within 1 day in 45 million years.